"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: Discussion

-Our findings underscore the urgent need to answer questions about unclear norms for external AI redteaming~\cite{longpre_safe_2024} including questions industry has left unanswered like ``Who should red team and why?'' and ``What protections should we put in place to ensure the safety of the red team?''~\cite{ganguli_red_2022}.
-We must also understand how to craft safe harbor that protects good actors~\cite{longpre_safe_2024,pfefferkorn_theres_2026} but not harmful ones operating under the auspices of security.
-Such inquiry should revisit existing questions about the efficacy and ethics of incentivizing vulnerability-finding by freelancers~\cite{egelman_markets_2013}, and further investigate~\cite{sinha_what_2025} whether and how suggested best practices from cybersecurity programs~\cite{piao_unfairness_2025,votipka_hackers_2018} have been implemented for AI red-teaming to identify gaps in the efficacy of these strategies for guiding ethical behavior by AIG-SC-focused redteamers.
+\facct{Furthermore, we also find that red-teaming communities may significantly overlap with AIG-SC communities, and methods developed in corporate-sponsored red teaming can then be shared and actively exploited among a broader community that contains abusive actors.
+These findings underscore the urgent need to answer questions about unclear norms for external AI red-teaming~\cite{longpreSafeHarborAi2024} including questions industry has left unanswered such as ``Who should red team and why?'' and ``What protections should we put in place to ensure the safety of the red team?''~\cite{ganguliRedTeamingLanguage2022}.
+We must also understand how to craft safe harbors that protect good actors~\cite{longpreSafeHarborAi2024,pfefferkornTheresOneEasy2026} but not harmful ones operating under the auspices of security.
+Such inquiry should revisit existing questions about the efficacy and ethics of incentivizing vulnerability-finding by freelancers~\cite{egelmanMarketsZerodayExploits2013}, and further investigate~\cite{sinhaWhatCanGenerative2025} whether and how suggested best practices from cybersecurity programs~\cite{piaoUnfairnessBugBounty2025,votipkaHackersVsTesters2018} have been implemented for AI red-teaming, to identify gaps in the efficacy of these strategies for guiding ethical behavior by AIG-SC-focused red teamers.
+New methods focusing on improving AI safety should critically examine who benefits from existing AI transparency and accountability practices.}

-Finally, security research has focused primarily on whitehat hackers~\cite{walshe_longitudinal_2022,piao_unfairness_2025,votipka_hackers_2018}.
-We amplify existing calls for research from perspectives outside criminology (i.e., by the security community) into a wider range of hacking(-like) behavior in the AI-SC domain and beyond, with a focus on initiation into hacking~\cite{xu_why_2013}, AI redteaming and jailbreaking.
-Such inquiry should extend prior work on general attitudes toward AIG-NCII~\cite{brigham__2024} and mediators of IBSA perpetration~\cite{henry_image-based_2024,flynn_sexualized_2025} to investigate the attitudes, social influences, and experiences that mediate (un)ethical security work.